Mathieu Klein: Political career

 In 2005, Klein contested a by-election in Meurthe-et-Moselle's 1st constituency, but was defeated by 399 votes by the incumbent Laurent Hénart.
-In the 2007 French legislative election, Klein stood as a candidate again and lost, obtaining 49.2% of the vote in the second round.
+In the 2007 French legislative election, Klein stood as a candidate again and lost, obtaining 49.2% of the vote in the Second round.
 In the 2014 French municipal elections in Nancy, Klein's list was defeated by Laurent Hénart.

 Following the accidental death of his mentor Michel Dinet, he replaced him as President of the Departmental Assembly of Meurthe-et-Moselle in 2014, leaving his position as Departmental Vice-President for education and civic innovation on the Departmental Council.
 In the 2015 French departmental elections, Klein was elected in the Nancy 2 canton, receiving 56.7% of the vote, and returned as President of the Departmental Council.

 In 2016, Klein announced his support for Manuel Valls and became one of his spokespersons during the 2017 French Socialist Party presidential primary campaign.

 Following the proposal of French Prime Minister Édouard Philippe in 2018, Mathieu Klein was made responsible for a project on the professional integration of beneficiaries of the French welfare benefit Revenu de solidarité active with Claire Pitollat.
 In October 2018, Klein refused a ministerial position in Second Philippe government.

-In the 2020 French municipal elections in Nancy, Klein headed the Nancy en grand list of the Socialist Party, which took the first place in the first round on 15 March 2020, with 37.9% of the vote.
+In the 2020 French municipal elections in Nancy, Klein headed the Nancy en grand list of the Socialist Party, which took its First place in the First round on 15 March 2020, with 37.9% of the vote.
 Following this result, Klein merged his list with that of Europe Ecology – The Greens.
-In the second round, held on 28 June 2020, Klein prevailed with 54.5% of the vote.
-He was confirmed as Mayor on 15 July 2020 by 43 votes in the municipal council of Nancy, becoming the first left-wing person to exercise this mandate since the end of the second World War.
+In the Second round, held on 28 June 2020, Klein prevailed with 54.5% of the vote.
+He was confirmed as Mayor on 15 July 2020 by 43 votes in the municipal council of Nancy, becoming the first left-wing person to exercise this mandate since the end of the Second World War.
 He is seconded by twenty adjoints au maire.

 Personal life

-Mathieu Klein is a gay man and is engaged in associations which are engaged in the fight against homophobia.
+Mathieu Klein is a gay man and is involved with associations which are engaged in the fight against homophobia.
 He is married to a general practitioner and the couple have three children.